Performance Improvement Plans

 Step 7: Sanity Check and Approvals

 If you have an HR Manager, HR Director, etc. or an HR peer in another part of your business, leverage their detachment from the situation to review the document.
 As mentioned above, a PIP can generate a lawsuit, so having someone that is not close to the situation but that is known to maintain both confidentiality and subjectivity is quite helpful.
-They can help you refine your measurements, clarify your expectations, brainstorm additional support options, double check the fine print if you aren’t using an existing template, spell check and advise on the timeline.
+They can help you refine your measurements, clarify your expectations, brainstorm additional support options, double-check the fine print if you aren’t using an existing template, spell check and advise on the timeline.

 Additionally, your organization will likely have a procedure for gaining approval for a PIP because it is an “employment action,” and that means that someone might end up terminated voluntarily or involuntarily, they might be excluded from development opportunities and training, etc. The concern is that employment actions are opportunities for adverse impact (meaning unintentional discrimination) and/or lawsuits.
 Due to the risk and impact of a negative outcome, typically more approval will be needed than a single HR professional and the employee’s manager.
 Approvals may go up the chain of command for both HR and the employee’s management line.
 Additionally, some companies may include a legal review, involvement from the ethics department, a site manager’s approval, etc.

-Step 8: Manager Preparation
+Step 8: Prepare Their Manager